levvafi/levva-pools/README.md

 This package contains integration tests.
 It create mainnet fork for every test and uses Ganache as a network emulator.
 [More information](./packages/int-tests/README.md)

-### frontend

-The package contains simple frontend interacting with the protocol smart contracts and also scripts to run network with test accounts.
-[More information](./packages/frontend/README.md)

 ## Licensing

 The primary license for Marginly protocol is the [Business Source License 1.1 (BUSL-1.1)](./LICENSE).